wasdi-cloud/COPLAC-Hydromet-Hazards/high_level_description/flood_event.rst

 **Benefit of service:**

-The flood mapping service tracks the extent of a flood both during an event and outside of emergency situations for prevention and risk assessment.
+The flood extent mapping service tracks the extent of a flood both during an event and outside of emergency situations for prevention and risk assessment.
 It also provides critical input for the flood depth mapping service.